Rockenu4118/Keyser/README.md

 Keyser Core is a "full-node" software for connecting to the Keyser P2P network and partaking in the validation of the blockchain.

+Keyser Core is currently only compatible with Ubuntu based Linux distros.

 ## Port Configs

 Upon startup of the software, the user will be prompted to provide 2 port numbers.
 The first